MCT-MaertenAndreas/InteractionDesignAPI/README.md

 The website has a landing page announcing the upcoming release of the application and has "fictive" email subscription form.

-When the release data is reached you should be able to see and use the application.
+When the release date is reached you should be able to see and use the application.

 It makes use of the [SuperHero API](https://superheroapi.com/).